sanfinity-Iot/openremote/Developer-Guide:-Installing-and-using-Docker.md

 ### Cleaning up images, containers, and volumes

 Working with Docker might leave exited containers and untagged images.
 If you build a new image with the same tag as an existing image, the old image will not be deleted but simply untagged.
 If you stop a container, it will not be automatically removed.
-The following bash function can be used to clean up untagged images and stopped containers:
+The following bash function can be used to clean up untagged images and stopped containers, add it to your `$HOME/.profile`:

 ```
 function dcleanup(){